-- Openstack swift – save your files in your Openstack account by entering your Openstack credentials – authentication URI, username, password and container.
+- Openstack swift – save your files in your Openstack account by entering your Openstack credentials – authentication URI (Keystone), username, password, and container.

 - DreamObjects – is a secure cloud storage hosting which is has a 30-day free trial.
-(Please visit their site for the actual price.)
-If you already have an account, just enter your DreamObjects access key, DreamObjects secret key and DreamObjects location.
+(Visit their site for the actual price.)
+If you already have an account, enter your DreamObjects access key, DreamObjects secret key, DreamObjects location, and DreamObjects end-point.

-- Email – if this is chosen, files you wanted to back up will be sent to the WordPress admin email address of your website.
+- Email – files you wanted to back up will be sent to the WordPress admin email address of your website.
 However, email account has a very limited file size attachment.
-Make sure that the file/s you are about to back up will not exceed the maximum file size attachment limit.
+Make sure that the file/s you are about to back up will not exceed the maximum file size attachment limit of the email chosen.

-If you have further questions, please do not hesitate to contact our support team.
+If you have further questions, please feel free to contact our support team.